sm52/cse15l-lab-reports/lab-report-3-week-6.md

 Then I typed in `vim config` to access the configuration file.

-In the configruation file I typed in the information as shown in the picture below, and that helped my streamline my process.
+In the configuration file I typed in the information as shown in the picture below, and that helped my streamline my process.

 ![Vim Config file](vim_config.png)